 In preparation for repayment of the state hybrid capital in the first half of 2014, we expect to issue further capital in the form of debt instruments in the coming quarters.

-This profit guidance is subject to uncertainty and depends in particular on normalised trading and insurance business income and on economic conditions not becoming worse than expected.
+This guidance is subject to uncertainty and depends on economic conditions.

 Archive - Previous outlook statements